-To qualify for admission, candidates must have earned a bachelor's degree from a regionally accredited institution of higher learning, have a minimum GPA of 3.0 and have an excellent record of teaching, as evidenced by the recommendations of supervisors.
+To qualify for admission, candidates must have earned a bachelor's degree from a regionally accredited institution of higher learning with a minimum GPA of 3.0, and have an excellent record of teaching, as evidenced by the recommendations of supervisors.

 Interested individuals can apply online.
 Applications are accepted throughout the year; however, the admissions committee will not review an application until all of the supporting documents are received.

 A complete application consists of the following:

 - An application form

 - Two letters of recommendation (one of which should come from a principal, superintendent or other supervisor)